-The purpose of this section is to detail how to setup a second network based on a layer 2 VSwitch.
+This section details how to setup a second network based on a layer 2 VSWITCH.

 SSH to the desire Linux where you want to setup the private network.
 A network script must be added under /etc/sysconfig/network-scripts/ to let the system know about the new interface and a qeth group must be created under /sys/bus/ccwgroup/drivers/qeth/group.